-Pumpkin – I mean- Fall season is here!
+Pumpkin Fall season is here!
 But is pumpkin safe to eat if you have chronic kidney disease?
 What about the potassium in pumpkin?
-Learn more about potassium in pumpkin below!
+Learn more about fitting pumpkin into a renal diet here.

-If you’ve been to the grocery store lately, I’m sure you’ve found pumpkin-flavored items in every aisle, corner, and crevice of the store.
+If you’ve been to the grocery store lately, you’ve probably seen pumpkin-flavored items in every aisle, corner, and crevice of the store.
 Coffee, yogurt, bread, candles, toilet paper,… (well I haven’t seen the last one but it wouldn’t surprise me)!

 And while these types of pumpkin-spiked goodies are great, sometimes there’s no beating a good pumpkin pie.